Tuning an electric guitar is the cornerstone of creating music that resonates.

 The Impact of Playing?

 A guitar that’s out of tune can hinder your progress as a musician.
-It can lead to incorrect finger placements and a distorted understanding of scales and chords.
-By ensuring your guitar is always in tune, you set a strong foundation for your musical journey.
+It can distort your perception of notes and chords, leading to incorrect finger placements and hindering your ability to progress.

 Standard Tuning